typeblogger/typeblogger.github.io/_posts/2016-6-21-social-shares.md

 ## 21 Ways to Get More Social Shares on Twitter

 1. Add a share button to your blog (using a tool that allows you to include your Twitter handle works best)
-2. Include ‘Please Retweet’ at the beginning of your Tweet to generate as much as 4x more ReTweets
+2. Include ‘Please Retweet’ at the beginning of your Tweet to generate as much as 4x more retweets
 3. @mention influencers that you included in your content
 4. @mention any individual or company that you have included in your content
 5. Use a tool like [Followerwonk](http://followerwonk.com) or Manage Flitter to figure out the best times to post (lots of people have shared this type of data but it works best based on your followers)